-Perception is a reality.
-Why would one willingly leave it to blind chance?
 Language is the lone gift that allows us to control the narrative.
 Far and away our favorite idiom about the human psyche is All human behavior is useful.
 Ghosting then, may not be noble, it may not be cool, but if it's happening, there's a payoff somewhere for somebody.
 If ghosting, aka the absence of behavior, has value, what is it?

 In behavioral psychology, doling out random rewards without pattern or warning is an effective technique to get an animal to repeat a behavior at will.
 Is the sporadic lack of response a power play to keep you on the hook?
 Or in our overly documented, social media–consumed lives, does silence speak louder than words?
 Or, are we just overthinking things?

 To find out, we turned to the most time-honored of research traditions: The focus group.
 In this instance, we focused on ghosting between heterosexual couples; specifically, the reasons why men ghost on women.
-Plied with promises of anonymity and free beer, I texted my band of brothers.
-My selection process was strategic: choosing a range of single friends across the full spectrum of male stereotypes, from well-meaning playboy to overly articulate nice guy.
-These were real-life men I could trust to shoot me straight.
+Plied with promises of anonymity and free beer, we texted our band of brothers.
+Our selection process was strategic: Choose a range of single friends across the full spectrum of male stereotypes, from well-meaning playboy to overly articulate nice guy.
+These were real-life men we could trust to give us the honest scoop.